defenseunicorns/uds-core/docs/configuration/uds-operator.md

         port: 9411
         description: "Tempo"

-  # SSO allows for the creation of Keycloak clients and with automatic secret generation
+  # SSO allows for the creation of Keycloak clients and with automatic secret generation and protocolMappers
   sso:
     - name: Grafana Dashboard
       clientId: uds-core-admin-grafana